Thursday, September 25, 2008

 Frans Masereel (Mein Stundenbuch; Die Stadt)

-Pablo Picasso (Songe et mensonge de Franco)
+Pablo Picasso (Songe et mensonge de Franco; La suite Vollard)

-Charlotte Salomon (Leben? oder Theater?)
+Charlotte Salomon (Leben?
+Oder Theater?)

-Alberto Breccia (Ernie Pike; Mort Cinder; Un Tal Daneri; Versiones; Miedo; La Gallina Degollada; Buscavidas)
+Alberto Breccia (Ernie Pike; Mort Cinder; Un Tal Daneri; VersionesLa Gallina Degollada; Buscavidas)

 Hugo Pratt (Ernie Pike)